-The competing narrative sees people as holders of different types of assets, money being just one of them.
-Other just as critical or even more critical assets, according to this narrative, include different types of skills (both related to work and professions as well as to personal life and citizenship), social connections (i.e. social capital), access to public goods and commons (from education to public spaces and from free computer programs to results of science) and of course private property in its different forms (from real estate to professional tools and from farming land to collector items).
+The competing narrative sees people as holders of different types of assets, of which money is just one.
+Other just as critical or even more critical assets, according to this narrative, include different types of skills (both related to one's work and professional life as well as to one's personal life and engagement within the community), social connections (i.e. social capital), access to public goods and commons (from education to public spaces and from free computer programs to the results of scientific research) and of course private property in its different forms (from real estate to professional tools, and from farming land to collector items).
 Compared to money and income, these assets are a step or two closer to activities that improve wellbeing and result in engagement and personal development in individuals and groups.

 In an ideal situation, money would be transferable to and interchangeable with these other assets.
 Yet we know that in reality, these conversions often take a long time.
-Just think of learning or building relationships with other people.
-The usual, well known political debates on assets have tended to deal with ownership, especially the roles of public and private ownership: what are the services that a state should provide with taxpayers' money?
-How wide, comprehensive and inclusive should the public provision of services be?
+Just think of the time required to learn new things or build relationships with people.
+The usual, well known political debates on assets have tended to focus on ownership, especially the roles of public and private ownership: what are the services that a state should provide with taxpayers' money?
+How broad, comprehensive and inclusive should the public provision of services be?
 Should there be a legal right to privately own certain assets and have exclusive access to them or should these assets be communal (the so-called commons)?
 We call this the asset narrative.

 The first narrative assumes the primacy of cash flow, meaning work and income.
-The competing narrative sees people as holders of different types of assets, money being just one of them.
+The competing narrative sees people as holders of different types of assets, of which money is just one.